Graphfied/Algorand-Pak-Fellowship-Training/algorand-pak-session-1-5/README.md

-# Algorand Python Development - Session 1
+# Algorand Python Development - Sessions 1-5

-Welcome to Session 1 of the Algorand Pakistan Fellowship Training!
-This session contains everything you need to get started with building smart contracts on the Algorand blockchain using Python.
+Welcome to Sessions 1-5 of the Algorand Pakistan Fellowship Training!
+This comprehensive session contains everything you need to get started with building smart contracts on the Algorand blockchain using Python.

 ## 🎯 Learning Outcomes